What Is Included in a Job Offer Letter (With Samples)

 A job offer letter is a formal document sent to candidates selected for employment.
 It's a good idea to have written confirmation of an offer so that both the employee and the employer are clear on the conditions of a job.

 Written Job Offers

 If a job offer is made over the phone or email, it will most likely be followed by a formal letter that confirms employment details such as job description, salary, benefits, paid leave, and management structure.
 The job offer may be contingent upon the new employee completing additional steps, such as passing a background or reference check or undergoing a pre-employment drug test.

-The candidate may choose to accept the job offer and then will sign and return the letter as a formal acceptance of the position.
-If the offer isn't for the compensation package that the applicant expected, he or she may decide to make a counter offer or decline the offer.
+A candidate may choose to accept the job offer by signing and returning the letter as a formal acceptance of the position.
+If the offer isn't for the compensation package that was expected, a candidate must decide whether to make a counter offer or decline the invitation.

 Mr./Ms. Last Name

 ABCD company is pleased to offer you the position of Assistant Director, Customer Relations.
 Your skills and experience will be an ideal fit for our customer service department.

 As we discussed, your starting date will be February 1, 20XX.
 The starting salary is $48,000 per year and is paid on a weekly basis.
 Direct deposit is available.